okteto-community/redeploy-all-applications/README.md

 export OKTETO_URL=<<your-okteto-url>>
 ```

 - (Optional) Set the threshold since last update of an application to the OKTETO_THRESHOLD local variable.
 If an application's has been updated before the threshold, it will be re-deployed.
-If the application is has been updated more recently than the threshold, it won't be re-deployed.
-Default is "24h".
+If the application is has been updated more recently than the threshold, it won't be re-deployed. **Default is "24h"**.

 ```bash
 export OKTETO_THRESHOLD=<<your-okteto-threshold>>
 ```

-- (Optional) Set whether the command is a dry run or not to the DRY_RUN local variable.
-Default is "false"
+- (Optional) Set whether the command is a dry run or not to the DRY_RUN local variable. **Default is "false"**.

 ```bash
 export DRY_RUN=<<dry-run mode, true or false>>